 With HIPAA, healthcare organizations now have an additional incentive beyond medical ethics to safeguard their patients’ data, especially in electronic form: avoiding fines.
 According to the American Medical Association (AMA), fines can be as much as $50,000 per violation, with total annual fines per organization capped at $1.5 million.

 The statistics from the Health & Human Services (HHS) Department suggest a crackdown from this major branch of the federal government reminiscent of the enormous quantity of car recalls in 2014, a record-breaking year for the National Highway Traffic Safety Administration (NHTSA).

 A look at the numbers – total violations resolved by HHS

 - 2013 – 14,300 resolutions.

-Regardless of anyone’s opinions on the law, healthcare companies should be concerned with HIPAA, and they should have lots of questions for any company they are considering as a business associate (such as a hosting service).
-Here is a real world scenario in which one of our clients, the CEO of a medical laboratory on the market for a HIPAA package, asked one of our hosting consultants for pertinent information.
+Regardless of anyone’s opinions on the law, healthcare companies should be concerned with HIPAA.
+They should have lots of questions for any company they are considering as a business associate (such as a hosting service).
+Here is a real-world scenario in which one of our clients, the CEO of a medical laboratory on the market for a HIPAA package, asked one of our hosting consultants for pertinent information.